flixlix/power-flow-card-plus/README.md

 ### Example usage

+#### Combined Entites Example

-#### Using combined entities for grid and battery that support positive state values for consumption and negative state values for production.
+Using combined entities for grid, battery and solor that support positive state values for consumption and negative state values for production.

 ```yaml
 type: custom:power-flow-card